svelte-society/sveltesociety.dev/README.md

-# create-svelte
+# Svelte Society 2021 Website

-Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte);
+Using SvelteKit!

 ## Creating a project